 Water Leaks in Around Windows

 Cheap windows were not designed with energy efficiency in mind.
 Eventually they will lose the ability to seal and may start letting in moisture, humidity and outdoor pollutants, which will affect the air quality in your home and your monthly utility bills.
 They may even allow water to start leaking in, which typically occurs when water accumulates in the window well because they either have no drain, or they become clogged with leaves and debris, causing water to remain in the well and proceed to enter the basement.
 If the drain is clogged, the entire window well can fill up with water, and eventually, the pressure of the water can break the window and cause water damage in your basement.

-There are really only two solutions to this problem, one is to install new or replacement egress windows with better seals that will not leak.
+There are really only two solutions to this problem, one is to install new egress windows with better seals that will not leak.
 The other is to install window wells that use drains to keep water away from the windows.

-If you would like to talk to one of our team members about updating your basement windows, don't hesitate to contact us and set up an appointment.
+If you would like to talk to one of our team members about updating your basement egress windows, don't hesitate to contact us and set up an appointment.
 We look forward to working with you.